elsassph/webpack-haxe-example/readme.md

 # Modular Haxe JS with Webpack

-This project demonstrates the creation of a Haxe-JavaScript modular project leveraging Webpack for bundling and lazy loading.
+This project demonstrates the creation of a Haxe-JavaScript modular project leveraging Webpack for bundling (code and assets) and lazy loading.

 It's really easy and absolutely transparent in the code!